Aaron98990/ways-of-the-game/goalkeeper.md

 ## Playing distance

 Some people will say that the goalkeeper is protected too much.
 In reality, referees are applying the rules.
-Goalkeepers will have greater playing distances than non-goal-keepers because they can use their arms/hands to catch the ball inside their penalty area and can use their arms/hands after tackling for the ball.
+Goalkeepers will have greater playing distances than non-goalkeepers because they can use their arms/hands to catch the ball inside their penalty area and can use their arms/hands after tackling for the ball.

 > Playing distance: Distance to the ball which allows a player to touch the ball by extending the foot/leg or jumping or, for goalkeepers, jumping with arms extended.
 Distance depends on the physical size of the player
 > - Glossary